 Here’s a rhetorical question: why, if fat is the problem, has per capita consumption of fat gone down precipitously for the past 30 years … yet obesity has increased dramatically?

-An ancient tale.
-Often someone will begin to relate a tale with the opening statement, to make a long story short.
+It’s an ancient tale.
+Often someone will make the opening statement, “to make a long story short.”
 As we know, they frequently fall short of being short.
-I can promise you the version of the story today will be shorter than the actual story, which is four billion years old.
+I can promise you the version of the story today will be shorter than the actual story, which is 4 billion years old.

 Dog Obesity and Diet: An Ancient Tale

 All mammals have a set of genes and metabolic machinery that has been perfected by four billion years of evolution, and it is remarkably similar in all mammals, including our pets and ourselves.
 The most obvious feature of mammalian DNA is the incredible ability it bestows on us to survive on lack.
 As written in my book:

 “A silent force powers each creature’s daily survival.
 It is all the thousands of enzyme systems faithfully transferred forward by genes to deal with lack or insufficiency.
 This can be first a lack of a basic nutrient, such as protein or copper, and secondly lack of subsequent or secondary products, such as amino acids or copper dependent enzymes.
 We can endure the lack of certain nutrients for months, and in some instances, years.
 Everyone has skipped a meal now and then, many fast for days on a voluntary basis, and the annals of history are full of tales of survival for weeks or even months on the most meager of ratios.
 What is even more intriguing is that the emaciation of months of starvation in adult is usually repaired without a trace in a relatively short time.”